-Kids & Horses was founded in 1999 by local businessman Sam Waldman to enhance the physical and mental well-being of children and adults who suffer from autism, cerebral palsy, Down’s syndrome and other developmental disabilities.
+Kids & Horses was founded in 1999 by local businessman Sam Waldman and his wife Lorri to enhance the physical and mental well-being of children and adults who suffer from autism, cerebral palsy, Down’s syndrome and other developmental disabilities.
 Sam was an early-adopter of utilizing horses as a means for helping individuals with disabilities.
-He turned his own Double W Ranch in Minden into a center dedicated to helping people with disabilities and quickly attracted the enthusiastic support of friends, family and the community.
-When Mr. Waldman passed away, a devoted board of directors, staff, volunteers and the families resolved to carry on.
+They turned their own Double W Ranch in Minden into a center dedicated to helping people with disabilities and quickly attracted the enthusiastic support of friends, family and the community.
+When Mr. Waldman passed away, Lorri along with a devoted board of directors, staff, volunteers and the families resolved to carry on.

 Sam Waldman was born and raised in Brooklyn, New York, and was a graduate of the NYU School of Finance.
 He started out in a small accounting firm.
 He then joined Airco Industrial Gases, where he was employed for 30 years, until he retired in 1991.
 BOC bought Airco in 1979 and Sam went on to be its comptroller.
 He spent 10 years in Japan and the Pacific Rim before settling in Incline Village.
 Waldman was heavily involved in the business life of the area.
 He was the owner of Bowl Incline, Kings Beach Car Wash and Incline Car Wash and Storage, and a member of numerous community organizations, including the local Citizen Advisory Board and Chamber of Commerce, where he was a past president.
 Waldman and his wife Lorri, who were married for 41 years, came to Incline Village in 1986, and bought Bowl Incline two years later.
 He served as an Improvement District trustee for one term in 1995-1998.
 IVGID Risk Manager Mike Pennacchio said that among his outstanding achievements while a trustee was to take the lead in the District’s strategic plan, the management audit and the reorganization of the District.
 “He was the main fiscal person on the board,” said Pennacchio.
 “He had lots of business and financial sense.”